aranganath24/ARSC5040_GIS/class2.md

 ## Assignment

+Please choose **one** of the options below and turn it in before the start of Class 3.

 *Option 1*

-Explore some of the vector datasets discussed in the [General Resources](/resources.md) section of the page.
+Explore some of the vector datasets discussed in the [General Resources](/resources.md) section of the course webpage.
 Find a polygon dataset, and a point dataset (or a tabular dataset that is geocoded), and implement a spatial join to derive a new dataset that contains information on the number of points within each polygon.
 What research questions might the dataset you generated help to answer?

 *Option 2*

 Go to this [archive](https://openpolicing.stanford.edu/data/) of police stop data, provided as part of the [Stanford Open Policing Project](https://openpolicing.stanford.edu/).
-Under the "CO" heading on this [page](https://openpolicing.stanford.edu/data/), download the Aurora data as a CSV file.
-Read this file (which contains lat/long coordinates for most of the stops in the dataset; assume that the coordinate reference system for these lat/long coordinates are EPSG: 4326) into R Studio, and generate a new dataset that contains information on the total number of stops which took place in each census tract.
+Under the "CO" heading on this [page](https://openpolicing.stanford.edu/data/), download the "Aurora"" data as a CSV file.
+Read this file (which contains lat/long coordinates for most of the stops in the dataset; assume that the coordinate reference system for these lat/long coordinates are EPSG: 4326) into R Studio, and generate a new dataset that contains information on the total number of police stops which took place in each census tract.

 Document your steps/code, and send me the final dataset (i.e. the tract-level dataset on the number of stops) that you generated as a CSV file.